 The sleep duration is approximated, but guaranteed to be in the interval [0, 2t].
+The maximum sleep duration is 1 millisecond.
 The implementation may reduce the sleep duration for individual threads within a warp such that all sleeping threads in the warp wake up together.